 (g) A Resource Entity cannot be compelled to enter into an RMR Agreement.
-A Resource Entity that owns a Generation Resource that is uneconomic to remain in service can voluntarily petition ERCOT for contracted RMR status by following the process in this subsection.
+A Resource Entity that owns or controls a Generation Resource that is uneconomic to remain in service can voluntarily petition ERCOT for contracted RMR status by following the process in this subsection.
 ERCOT shall determine whether the Generation Resource is necessary for system reliability based on the criteria set forth in this Section.

 (h) ERCOT must contract for the entire capacity of each RMR Unit.